Skip to content

 Property Tax Rates (2025)

-Property taxes are higher than the national average but offset by lower home prices.
-Combined rates (city + county + ISD) per $100 assessed value:
+Combined estimated rates (city + county + ISD + community college) per $100 assessed value:

-City Rate Est. Annual Tax on $250k Home
+City Municipal Rate (only) Est. Combined Rate Est. Annual Tax on $250k Home

 Sales Tax